yahsideniz/persons/README.md

-A simple contact list app made with React.js
+A simple person list app made with React.js